Every Youth we work with exits SLYA programs feeling confident, supported and prepared to succeed, resulting in no

 The St. Lawrence Youth Association is a non-profit charitable organization, funded by the Ministry of Children, Community and Social Services.
 Established 1974 in Kingston, Ontario.
-SLYA operates two residential programs (Achievement St. Lawrence and Sundance) including medical services, Girl's Moving On and Reintegration Worker Programs; three community-based programs (Community Support Services, Intensive Support & Supervision Program and Youth Justice Family Worker), and a Bailiff Program.
+SLYA operates one residential program (Sundance) including medical services; three community-based programs (Community Support Services, Intensive Support & Supervision Program and Youth Justice Family Worker), and a Bailiff Program.

 The Association deals with young persons in conflict with the law and young persons who are charged with an offence under the Criminal Code of Canada who are between the ages of twelve and seventeen when they commit the offence.